 - Bleach.
 A light dose of this product won’t harm your denture.
 Our recommendation is to brush your dentures with a solution that contains one part bleach and two parts water.
 By doing this, dentures can stay white and shiny.

 Although buying a dental cleaner is very usual, there are a few things that you should avoid when thinking about cleaning your dentures, such as abrasive cleaning materials, whitening toothpaste, and hot water.
 All of these can damage the material your teeth are made of.

 The majority of dental cleaners contain an active ingredient called persulfate, which lately has been a major concern.

-In some people, persulfate may cause allergic reactions which can lead to tissue damage, rashes, breathing problems, low blood pressure or gum tenderness.
+In some people, persulfate may cause allergic reactions which can lead to tissue damage, rashes, breathing problems, low blood pressure, or gum tenderness.

-Homemade products such as baking soda and vinegar can be easily found in any store, they’re natural, and surely will keep your teeth looking at their best without giving you any reaction.
+Homemade products such as baking soda and vinegar can be easily found in any store, they’re natural and surely will keep your teeth looking at their best without giving you any reaction.

-Taking care of your teeth and denture is essential and Sani Dental Group knows it better than anyone.
+Taking care of your teeth and dentures is essential and Sani Dental Group knows it better than anyone.
 If you have any questions or doubts about your dental care, don’t hesitate on giving us a call or schedule an appointment with one of our doctors and specialist.